 Moving a loved one into an assisted living facility, especially someone as close as your mother or father can be a difficult process.
 Start by putting yourself in their shoes, be empathic towards their situation.
 You can let them know that you too, wish them to remain independent, but that they could also benefit from some assistance.

 Work with the assisted living facility to help introduce them to the staff and even the residents.
 The first few months are the most difficult, so visit as often as you can to help ease the transition.

-Check in with them frequently to see if their needs are met, even asking if they need some new books or videos are a good idea, try to make them feel at home as possible.
-The small things go a long way, and you want to make sure they feel loved and as close to everyone as he was before.
+Check in with them frequently to see if their needs are met, even asking if they need some new books or videos are a good idea, try to make them feel at home as much as possible.
+The small things go a long way, and you want to make sure they feel loved and as close to everyone as they were before.

 Will Medicaid pay for assisted living?

 Unfortunately, Medicare does not cover assisted living.
 The coverage for any long term care under Medicare is very limited.

 However, Medicare will cover short term stays in a skilled nursing facility, or rehabilitation facility while recovering from illness or surgery.
 Learn more about Medicaid and pre-planning for nursing home living here.